Hi, I'm Shaylee.

 On the Mormon Spectrum

-After watching my husband become a happier, more confident person as he stepped further & further away from the Mormon church, I realized my entire life had been based on a lie.
-I promptly had an identity crisis and then dedicated the rest of my life to sharing my story, amplifying the voices of others, and telling the world how evil, controlling, and false the Mormon church is.
+After watching my husband become a happier, more confident person as he stepped further & further away from the Mormon church, I realized that my entire life had been based on a lie.
+I promptly had an identity crisis and began experiencing a painful yet beautiful transition of faith.

-It occurred to me that I had more integrity than the "Only True" church I had been brought up in, because when I was made aware of their lies & atrocities I refused to be associated with them any longer.
-I found out that a bishop had been excommunicated for his insistence on ending 1-on-1 interviews between grown men and children.
+It occurred to me that I had more integrity than the "Only True" church I had been brought up in, because when I was made aware of their lies and atrocities I refused to be associated with them any longer.
+I found out that a bishop had been excommunicated partly for his insistence on ending 1-on-1 interviews between grown men and children (Sam Young - protecteverychild.com/.
 The Gospel Topic Essays told mixed truths after decades of leaving crucial pieces of history out of Sunday School lessons.
-The temple ordinances changed and members were told not to speak about them despite the trauma that those changes inflicted.
+The temple ordinances changed and members were told not to speak about them despite the trauma that those changes and the previous ordinances inflicted.
 I can't even list everything that pushed me to resign, but those are a few of them.

-Ultimately, I found that I was a healthier, happier, more empathetic person outside of the Mormon church and I have never looked back.
-Now I dress the way I want to, I co-own a small tea shop, and I read Tarot.
+Ultimately, I found that I am a healthier, happier, more empathetic person outside of the Mormon church and I have never looked back.
 Life is so much better when you get to choose how you live it.